-Udacity Vs Coursera
+Udacity Vs Coursera Vs Udemy

 Choosing a platform depends on your needs and the skillsets you want to develop.
 Overall here are the differences you should know.

-- Both platforms offer free courses.
+- All the platforms offer free courses.

-- Coursera plus subscription is less expensive than nano degree programs.
+- Coursera Plus subscription is less expensive than nano degree programs.
 Also, with Coursera plus discount, you could save up to $100.